Best Tropical Smoothie

 Recipe variations:

-• Milk: I recommend using coconut milk in this smoothie, for the tropical taste and flavor.
+• Milk: I recommend using coconut milk in this smoothie for its tropical flavor.
 However, any milk will work.

-• Coconut water: If you want to reduce the natural sugar of this recipe, and for the smoothie to not be too sweet, use coconut water instead of juice.
+• Coconut water: If you want to reduce the natural sugar in this recipe and keep the smoothie from being too sweet, use coconut water instead of juice.

 • Vegan: Use vegan yogurt and vegan milk.